 As you will notice, the Jerusalem experience begins before students actually reach the Holy Land.
 We wish to emphasize that each of the above items is an integral part of each Jerusalem Center program.
 Students will be expected to participate in all of these activities.
 Please make sure you are willing to commit to the entire package as outlined above before submitting an application.
 Additional details are included in Program Information for each program.

 - What are the approximate dates and costs of Jerusalem Center Programs?

-ANNOUNCEMENT: Positions are still available for the 2014 Spring/Summer Program.
+ANNOUNCEMENT: Positions are still available for the 2014 Spring/Summer Program AND 2014 Fall Programs.
 Applications will be considered on a space-available basis in the order they are received.

 2014 Spring/Summer Program: April 29–August 14

 Mandatory orientation meeting in Provo: Monday, April 28

 2014 Fall Program: September 3–December 18

 Applications accepted on a space available basis